alandavyd/nwl-03/README.md

 - Learning Github

-1. I know how to push modifications Github.
+1. I know how to push modifications Github
 2. using git pull
+3. Adding a line